 But if you have a good place to practice, we can get down to business.
 Block out some time, because lighting a fire without the spark-wheel on a lighter or a match can actually take a while.
 You have several options to get flames blazing.
 But the first step is to gather fuel.

 Besides larger pieces of wood for the fire, you need very dry, fast-burning material to start with.
 That typically involves both tinder and kindling.
 Tinder is a material such as dry grass, paper, wood shavings, or dried moss that can ignite with just a couple sparks.
 That then should be used to light slightly larger but also dry material like twigs and branches, known as kindling.
 From there, if you’re very careful, you should be able to get larger pieces of wood to catch, and it’s off to the races.

 Once you have the fuel, you need the spark – or simply a lot of heat.
 You can start your fire in the following ways:

-- A magnifying glass or plastic bottle with water focuses the sunlight.
+- A magnifying glass or plastic bottle with water to focus sunlight.
 Aim the beam at a single spot in the dry tinder for a long time.

 - Strike a flint or fire steel to make sparks fly.

 - The MacGyver method: Use a battery and chewing gum paper to start a fire.
-Place the coated side of the paper on the positive and negative pole – beforehand, cut the paper narrow in the middle or crumple it up a bit.
-Shortly afterwards, a short circuit causes the paper to ignite at the narrow point.
+Place the metal-coated side of the paper on the positive and negative pole – beforehand, cut the paper into a narrow strip or crumple it up a bit.
+Shortly afterwards, a short circuit will cause the paper to ignite at a narrow point.

-- For survival professionals, the only way to light a fire in the proper manner is to use a fire drill and a lot of friction.
-This method is the most time-consuming – but probably gives you the most satisfaction when it works.
+- For survival professionals, the only way to light a fire in a professional manner is to use a fire drill and a lot of friction.
+This method is the most time-consuming – but is also the most reliable for producing a proper, roaring flame.
 To help you succeed, here is a video with clear instructions.

 Find the right track for your adventure – outdoor speakers from Teufel